SpenceKonde/ATTinyCore/avr/extras/ATtiny_x313.md

 There is no hardware SPI peripheral.
 The USI can be used to provide SPI support with one of the TinySPI libraries

 ### UART (Serial) Support
 There is one full hardware Serial port, named Serial.
 It works the same as Serial on any normal Arduino - it is not a software implementation.
+Be aware that due to the limited memory on these chips the buffers are quite small.

 ### There is no ADC